Let’s talk about it.

 You’re somewhere in the middle, staring at your notes app and wondering if you can just make it to the wedding day without collapsing in a pile of tulle and emails.

-So Let me be real with you for a second:
+So let me be real with you:

 But you do need a plan.